Steelers try to stay on task as schedule suddenly opens up

 Hopefully.

-”It’s tough to point out (his specific) talents but you know they’ve got to run the scheme of their team,” cornerback Artie Burns said. ”They still got to run the plays all the team runs.
-We’ve just got to adjust to the person.”
+”It’s tough to point out (his specific) talents, but you know they’ve got to run the scheme of their team,” cornerback Artie Burns said. ”They still got to run the plays all the team runs.
+We just got to adjust to the person.”

 So the Steelers insist they’re honing in on Brissett and no one else, even with Mariota and the intriguing if uneven Titans looming next Thursday.